AlexsLemonade/reproducible-research/participant_information/participant_information.md

 To qualify for reimbursement:

 * You will need to have included this request in your application.
-* The participant will be required to provide documentation of travel expenses (such as transportation and lodging receipts) and will fill out a reimbursement form after the workshop ends.
+* You will be required to provide documentation of travel expenses (such as transportation and lodging receipts) and to fill out a reimbursement form after the workshop ends.
 * You must attend the entirety of the workshop.